Constellium Files Annual Report on Form 20-F

 About Constellium

-Constellium (NYSE: CSTM) is a global sector leader that develops innovative, value added aluminium products for a broad scope of markets and applications, including aerospace, automotive and packaging.
+Constellium CSTM is a global sector leader that develops innovative, value added aluminium products for a broad scope of markets and applications, including aerospace, automotive and packaging.
 Constellium generated €8.1 billion of revenue in 2022.